 Drag slider to compare medium and high fidelity mock-ups.

 The colors in the palette reinforce the Pacific Northwest-vibe Seattle Credit Union is aiming to capture, but also delivers on the WCAG 2.0 AAA color contrast standards ensuring the site’s colors contribute to improved accessibility across desktop, tablet, and mobile screens.
 Fir and Volt were developed to be the hover and active states of the two dominant greens in the organization’s design system, Moss and Bolt.
 There’s an expanded palette featuring four more variants for when more tints were required to provide the level of detail for a given for certain components.

-As a part of the design system, I developed a series of patterns that can be used for backgrounds, shape, and photo accents throughout the credit union’s digital properties.
-The patterns are scalable and tiled so implementation is quick and easy.
+As a part of the design system, I developed a series of textures that can be used for backgrounds, shapes, and photo accents throughout the credit union’s digital properties.
+The textures are scalable and tiled so implementation is quick and easy.
 This helps when working with multiple designers because the assets are readily available and proven to complement the rest of the site’s visual aesthetic.

 In order to make content easily skim-able, we used icons a “anchors” for the eye.
 This helped give different blocks of content better context as to what it would be referring to.
 I also worked with a series of outside developers to create custom financial calculators and a location tool which both required its own set of UI controls for functions like “back”, “next”, “cancel”, “log in”, “favorite”, “print”, “dropdown”, and “roll up”.
 It was important to me to have even these small controls fit the personality of the brand, and matched the aesthetics of the product icons throughout the site.
 The result made these tools feel native to the site.
 For posterity and version control throughout the life of the website, I created a master document for all of these elements in one place.